Tarawera Sewerage Scheme

 Q: How is this being funded?

 The scheme is partially funded by the Ministry for the Environment (MfE), Rotorua Lakes Council (RLC) and Bay of Plenty Regional Council (BOPRC).
-Under the current funding policy, the rest of the cost will be met by contributions from the owner of each property that benefits from the scheme:
+The rest of the cost will be met by contributions from the owner of each property that benefits from the scheme:

 - MfE: $6.5 million